This post may contain affiliate links. See our disclosure policy.

 Instructions

 - Remove corned beef brisket from packaging and rinse well.
-Remove seasoning packet (if included) and set aside.
-Discard any remaining juices from packaging.
+Remove the seasoning packet (if included) and set aside.
+Discard any remaining juices from the packaging.

-- Place corned beef in Instant Pot, fatty side down and add beef broth and crushed garlic.
-Open seasoning packet and sprinkle evenly over the top.
+- Place corned beef in Instant Pot, fatty side down, and add beef broth and crushed garlic.
+Open the seasoning packet and sprinkle evenly over the top.

 - Place lid on Instant Pot and seal.
-Set tab to “sealing”.
-Push the “manual” setting, set to “high pressure” and increase time to 90 minutes.
+Set the tab to "sealing".
+Push the "manual" setting, set it to "high pressure" and increase the time to 90 minutes.

-- Do a quick release and remove vegetables from Instant Pot with slotted spoon.
-Carefully remove corned beef and serve, spooning some of the remaining liquid over the top.
+- Do a quick release and remove vegetables from the Instant Pot with a slotted spoon.
+Carefully remove corned beef and slice.

 Fantastic St Pat day meal.
 First time to ever cook corned beef, followed recipe exactly as written and everthing was delicious